barkode/FreshlyRooted-grocery-market-ci/README.md

 - [Humanize](https://pypi.org/project/humanize/): Used for turning a number into a fuzzy human-readable duration ("3 minutes ago")

+* [dj-database-url](https://pypi.org/project/dj-database-url/) - A package used to utilize DATABASE_URL environment
+  variable.
+* [django-countries](https://pypi.org/project/django-countries/) - Django application used to provide country
+  choices for use with forms, and a country field for models.
+* [gunicorn](https://gunicorn.org/) - A Python WSGI HTTP Server for UNIX.
+* [psycopg2](https://pypi.org/project/psycopg2/) - A PostgreSQL database adapter.
+* [boto3](https://pypi.org/project/boto3/) - An Amazon Web Services (AWS) software development kit (SDK) used to connect to the S3 bucket
+* [Black](https://pypi.org/project/black/) - A Python code formatter.
+* [django storages](https://django-storages.readthedocs.io/en/latest/) - Collection of custom storage backends for Django.
+* [stripe](https://pypi.org/project/stripe/) - A Python library for Stripe’s API.

 [Back to top](#contents)

 ### Programs

-- [Balsamiq](https://balsamiq.com/): Wireframing tool used to generate wireframe images, allowing for quick and easy visualization of the application's layout and design.
+- [Balsamiq](https://balsamiq.com/) - Wireframing tool used to generate wireframe images, allowing for quick and easy visualization of the application's layout and design.
-- [Bootstrap](https://getbootstrap.com): CSS framework used for developing responsiveness and styling, offering a wide range of pre-designed components and utilities.
+- [Bootstrap](https://getbootstrap.com) - CSS framework used for developing responsiveness and styling, offering a wide range of pre-designed components and utilities.
-- [Google Chrome](https://developer.chrome.com/docs/devtools/): Used for overall development and tweaking, including testing responsiveness, debugging, and performance profiling.
+- [Google Chrome](https://developer.chrome.com/docs/devtools/)  Used for overall development and tweaking, including testing responsiveness, debugging, and performance profiling.
+- [VSCode](https://code.visualstudio.com/) - Visual Studio Code is a code editor redefined and optimized for building and debugging modern web and cloud applications.

 [Back to top](#contents)